-Before taking a dual enrollment course, there are a few things a student should know:
+Before taking a dual enrollment course, there are a few things a student should know: Dual credit courses provide students the opportunity to earn credit both from their high school and Marshall University

-- Dual credit courses provide students the opportunity to earn credit both from their high school and Marshall University or WV State - Juniors and seniors enrolling in these classes must apply to Marshall University or WV State and have a transcript, have a 3.0 cumulative grade point average on the day of enrollment, and have a letter of recommendation from the principal or school counselor. - □ Freshmen and sophomores may be eligible with further requirements (see following chart).
-The bursar fee\\ will be \$25 (subject to change) per credit hour. - □ These are advanced college-level required or elective classes. - Dual enrollment courses can provide students with the opportunity to earn more than a semester of college credit while in high school.
+Juniors and seniors enrolling in these classes must apply to Marshall University and have a transcript, have a 3.0 cumulative grade point average on the day of enrollment, and have a letter of recommendation from the principal or school counselor.

+Freshmen and sophomores may be eligible with further requirements (see following chart).
+The bursar fee will be \$25 (subject to change) per credit hour.

+These are advanced college level, elective courses.

+Dual enrollment courses can provide students with the opportunity to earn more than a semester of college credit while in high school.

-\\This price may change due to the increase of tuition by the West Virginia Higher Education Policy Commission.
+This price may change due to the increase of tuition by the West Virginia Higher Education Policy Commission.
 Payment of bursar fee must be made within 30 days after the class has commenced.
 Staffing for the high school courses will receive priority before college classes.